Project Orion (nuclear propulsion): Notable appearances in fiction

 The first appearance of the idea in print appears to be Robert A. Heinlein's 1940 short story, "Blowups Happen".

 As discussed by Arthur C. Clarke in his recollections of the making of the film 2001: A Space Odyssey in The Lost Worlds of 2001, a nuclear-pulse version of the U.S. interplanetary spacecraft Discovery One was considered.
 However the Discovery in the movie did not use this idea, as Stanley Kubrick thought it might be considered parody after making Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.

 An Orion spaceship features prominently in the 1985 science fiction novel Footfall by Larry Niven and Jerry Pournelle.
 In the face of an alien siege/invasion of Earth, the humans must resort to drastic measures to get a fighting ship into orbit to face the alien fleet.

+The 1998 film Deep Impact featured a spacecraft named Messiah, which utilized the "Orion drive" and appears to be a variant of nuclear detonation propulsion.
+In the film, the drive is credited to the Russians.

 The opening premise of the 2014 miniseries Ascension is that in 1963 President John F. Kennedy and the U.S. government, fearing the Cold War will escalate and lead to the destruction of Earth, launched the Ascension, an Orion-class spaceship, to colonize a planet orbiting Proxima Centauri, assuring the survival of the human race.

 Author Stephen Baxter's 2008 science fiction novel Ark employs an Orion-class generation ship to escape ecological disaster on Earth.

 Towards the conclusion of his Empire Games trilogy, Charles Stross includes a spacecraft modeled after Project Orion.
 The crafts' designers, constrained by a 1960s level of industrial capacity, intend it to be used to explore parallel worlds and to act as a nuclear deterrent, leapfrogging their foes' more contemporary capabilities.

 In the horror novel Torment by Jeremy Robinson (written under the pseudonym Jeremy Bishop), the main characters escape from a global nuclear war in a nuclear pulse propulsion craft.
 The craft is among 3 others; part of the "Orion Protocol", an escape mechanism for members of the federal government.
 The craft are housed in a subterranean chamber below The Ellipse in Washington, D.C.

 In the 2008 science fiction novel The Three-Body Problem and its associated television show, a probe is launched towards an approaching alien fleet using a variation of the Orion method.